SwanHub/Unbeatable-TicTacToe/README.md

 CLI Program –– Tic Tac Toe vs. Computer

-This is my first computer program created from scratch without direction.
+My first computer program created from scratch.

 The rules are what they've always been.
 Strike three positions in a row before your opponent.
 In this version, your opponent is the computer.

-My primary goal was to create an algorithm that responds to the user's moves and beats the user every time.
+My primary goal was to create an algorithm that responds to the user's moves and can't lose.
 My secondary goal was to program a slew of features that would give the game some personality.

 Steps to complete the primary goal: